TOPSAIL ADVENTURES STANDARD TERMS AND CONDITIONS

 8.0 Health and Safety

-8.1 If you, or any member of your party suffers from any condition that may affect their health or safety during the adventure (including but not limited to; allergies, diabetes, asthma, heart condition, restricted mobility, epilepsy, coordination problems, hearing impairment, visual problems, learning disability, physical disability) or if they are pregnant or are on any medication that could be affected by seasickness you must disclose it to TSA at the time of booking or as soon after as the condition becomes apparent.
+8.1 If you, or any member of your party suffers from any condition that may affect their health or safety or the health and safety of other guests and crew on board during the adventure (including but not limited to; notifiable or other significant diseases, allergies, diabetes, asthma, heart condition, restricted mobility, epilepsy, coordination problems, hearing impairment, visual problems, learning disability, physical disability) or if they are pregnant or are on any medication that could be affected by seasickness you must disclose it to TSA at the time of booking or as soon after as the condition becomes apparent.

-8.2 Failure to comply with the 8.1 could result in an affected member of your party being put ashore by the skipper on the grounds that they are putting their own or other lives at risk.
+8.2 Failure to comply with the 8.1 could result in an affected member of your party being refused permission to board or put ashore by the skipper on the grounds that they are putting their own or other lives at risk.
 In this case TSA will not be liable to offer any refund nor pay for any extra expenses incurred.

 8.3 Each adventure will commence with a safety briefing which all members of your party must attend.